36 Hours in Llandovery

 Serving up home-made meals using seasonal ingredients alongside a display of Georgian treasures, is the Old Printing Office in the heart of Llandovery.
 The building dates back to the 1700s and housed one of the first printing presses in Wales, producing historic books such as Brutusiana, which you can see here.
 Now, the café produces a few seasonal meals each day, as well as homemade cakes and desserts, avoiding needless waste and using local produce.

 One of the attractions of Llandovery is its range of independent shops.
 Hunt for brilliant treasures in vintage stores, keep hunger at bay with freshly baked bread, cakes, scones and doughnuts from The Patisserie, and head to the heart of the cobbled market square the last Saturday of every month for fresh local produce at the farmers’ market .
-Llandovery is also a great place to find bespoke, reclaimed and country style furniture at Davies&Co, or find a special gift to take home at the Red Giraffe Studio in the Castle Hotel; browse toys, woollen blankets, books and china created by local artists and craftspeople.
+Llandovery is also a great place to find bespoke, reclaimed and country style furniture at Davies&Co, or find a special gift to take home at The Old Printing Office; browse toys, clothing, books and china.

 Sip on real ales such as Gower Gold and check out the special guest ales that feature from local brewers including the Brecon Brewery or the Glamorgan Brewing Co at The Kings Head, a cosy pub in town adorned with low wooden beams and exposed brickwork.
 Pubs have a special history in Llandovery; at the time of the drovers, the town used to have more than 100!
 A few remain today, such as The Whitehall Hotel, The Bluebell Inn, The Greyhound Inn, The Plough Hotel and The Lord Rhys.